mattstratton/conducky/reference/shadcn-migration-checklist.md

 ### 6. Alerts, Toasts, Feedback
 - [ ] Use Shadcn Alert and Toast for user feedback, errors, confirmations

-### 7. Forms
+### 7. Forms ✅
-- [ ] Refactor forms to use Shadcn Form, Input, and related components
+- [x] Refactor forms to use Shadcn Form, Input, and related components
-- [ ] Ensure accessibility and validation feedback
+- [x] Ensure accessibility and validation feedback
+- [x] All form-related automated tests updated and passing
+- [x] Updated UserRegistrationForm and ReportForm to use proper `<Form {...form}>` pattern
+- [x] Fixed ReportDetailView subcomponents (TitleEditForm, AssignmentSection, ReportStateSelector)
+- [x] All 40 tests passing

 ### 8. Spacing, Layout, Responsiveness
 - [ ] Use Shadcn/Tailwind spacing and container utilities